 The Chromecast with Google TV is available in three colors: Snow, Sunrise, and Sky.

 When it comes to reading digitally, nothing beats a Kindle.
 Having a dedicated device for reading has plenty of advantages, and it mainly boils down to the display.
 The Kindle’s display manages to feel similar to real paper even in direct sunlight (so there’s no annoying glare to deal with), while still being bright enough to see in the dead of night.
 The UI is built to make reading as simple as possible, and the compact six-inch display makes it easy to hold in one hand or take out of the house.
 On top of all of this is an extremely long battery life that should last weeks on a full charge.

-Kindle - With a Built-in Front Light - Black - Without Lockscreen Ads
+Kindle (2019 release) - With a Built-in Front Light - Black - Without Lockscreen Ads

 This compact eReader makes reading as simple and smooth as possible.

 There’s nothing more frustrating than losing your wallet or keys, but Tile can make sure that never happens again.
 These small and slim trackers come in a variety of sizes from cards to keychains, and you can view where they’re located via the Tile app (Android/iOS).
 These trackers work off of a vast Bluetooth network, and as long as you had your phone on you when you lost the item (and assuming it hasn’t been moved) finding it should be a snap.
 This functionality works both ways, too—you can hold the button down on the Tile to sound an alarm on your phone if you happen to misplace it.

 There’s also the Premium Tile subscription, which comes with a few perks like free battery replacements for your trackers (battery life differs between different trackers ranging from 1 year to 3 years) and “Smart Alerts” that ping you before you even have the chance to leave something behind.
 The premium subscription is $2.99 a month, or $29.99 a year.